publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch40/m__us_usc_t12_s3904a.md

     (b) __Determination of institutional exposure to risk__

-    In determining the exposure of an institution to risk for purposes of subsection (a) of this section, the appropriate Federal banking agency—
+    In determining the exposure of an institution to risk for purposes of subsection (a), the appropriate Federal banking agency—

         (1) shall determine whether any country exposure that is, and has been for at least 2 years, rated in the category “Other Transfer Risk Problems” or the category “Substandard” by the Interagency Country Exposure Review Committee should be reevaluated;

         (2)

-         may exempt, in full or in part, from reserve requirements established pursuant to subsection (a) of this section, any loan—
+         may exempt, in full or in part, from reserve requirements established pursuant to subsection (a), any loan—

             (A) to a country that enters into a debt reduction, debt service reduction, or financing program with its bank creditors that is supported by the International Bank for Reconstruction and Development or the International Monetary Fund; or